-This list has been updated for the 2021/2022 season, but more is being added every day, so keep checking back!
+This list has been updated for the 2022/2023 season, but more events are being added every day, so keep checking back!

-- Kwanzaa Celebrations: Kwanzaa lasts 8 days, starting on December 26th.
-Follow the above link for information on some free family-friendly celebrations in Durham and Cary.
+Kwanzaa Celebrations: Kwanzaa lasts 8 days, starting on December 26th.
+Follow the above link for information on some free family-friendly celebrations.

-- United Skates of America: This skating rink in Raleigh is hosting a bunch of special events and holiday parties during Winter Break, and it’s a great way for kids to burn off their energy!
+United Skates of America: This skating rink in Raleigh is hosting a bunch of special events and holiday parties during Winter Break, and it’s a great way for kids to burn off their energy!

-NC Chinese Lantern Festival: At Booth Amphitheatre in Cary through January 9th, 2022.
+NC Chinese Lantern Festival: At Booth Amphitheatre in Cary through January 8th, 2023.
 It’s open every day of the week.
-Advance tickets for adults start at $16, and kids 3-17 are $11.
-Kids under 3 are free.
-Tickets are more at the gate.
+Follow above link for prices.

-- Marbles Kids Museum: Regular admission is $9, with children under 12 months admitted for free.
-Wednesdays through Fridays after $3, admission is half price.
+Marbles Kids Museum: Regular admission is $9, with children under 12 months admitted for free.
+Monday through Fridays after 3 p.m., admission is half price.
 The first full weekend of the month Bank of America cardholders and employees receive one free museum admission.